manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

-This completes the description of the protocol.
+This completes the description of the full consensus protocol.
 Note that we described the protocol in 4 places: the consensus protocol, the recover max lock protocol, the locked broadcast protocol, and finally the external validity of the locked broadcast.
-Let's prove that the three properties of consensus hold when we combine all of them!
+Let's prove that the three properties of consensus hold:

 ### Agreement (Safety)